Omar-p/learning-notes/aws/aws.md

   - 1- reserved
   - 2- on-demand
   - 3- spot
+  - if you use capacity reservation for something consistent you should look at a certain point to reserved instances.(more economical)
   - situation when u need to reserve capacity but u cannot satisfy long-term commitment as in reserved instances.
   - ![capacity-reservations](images/ec2/capacity-reservations.png)